verenablaschke/dialect-clustering/README.md

 Notes:
 - The method introduced in `wieling2011bipartite` is for flat clustering and a known number of clusters. `wieling2010hierarchical` is the hierarchical extension (the entire data set is the first cluster and then each cluster is recursively split into two clusters).
+  - I tried this out in the [`hierarchical` branch](https://github.com/verenablaschke/dialect-clustering/tree/hierarchical).
+When trying to run it, I often get a "singular matrix" error when trying to calculate the inverse of a matrix.
+Is it a bug in my code/how can I avoid it?
+(When it's running, the output looks good.)
 - `wieling2011bipartite` and `wieling2010hierarchical` consider affricates/diphthongs/triphthongs separate sound segments.
 Combining them into single multi-token segments might be more informative, especially since I expect the consequences of the High German consonant shift to be visible (incl. the *stop* > *affricate* shifts).
   - `wieling2010hierarchical` remark on a common alignment [-]:[ʃ], which commonly appears after [t]:[t].
 Interpreting affricates as single segments with the result of correspondences such as [t]:[t͡ʃ], or using another approach to include contextual information seems more satisfying to me. (see previous section)

 Additionally?
 - Analysis of eigenvectors/PMI-based analysis to rank correspondences by importance?